Efficient Computational method using random matrices describing critical thermodynamics: Main results

 Just like it was done in Section \ref{Sec:Correlations_preparatory_study}, the eigenvalues of the ensemble of matrices were grouped.
 The maximum and minimum among all of the eigenvalues of the ensemble defined the interval that was divided into a fixed number of bins: $N_{bins}=100$.
 Thus we plotted the shape of the density of states for different temperatures.

 We start our discussion by showing the density of states for $Q=3$ with three different temperatures.
-They are illustrated in Fig. \ref{Fig:density_potts3}.
+They are illustrated in Fig. \ref {Fig:density_potts3}.
 The density changes its shape as temperature increases.
 There is a gap between two groups of eigenvalues for temperature below the critical temperature ($T=1/2T_{C}$).
-The gap vanishes above the critical temperature ($T=1.1T_{C}$).
-More precisely, the gap is smaller as $T$ approaches $T_{C}$, and it vanishes for temperatures close to the critical temperature as reported for the case $Q=2$ (see \cite {RMT2023}).
-For high temperatures, we observe a good approximation for the Marchenko-Pastur (red curve) in the plot corresponding to $T=6.5T_{C}$, since the system becomes uncorrelated.
+The gap vanishes above the critical temperature ($T=1.05T_{C}$).
+More precisely, the gap is smaller as $ T$ approaches $T_{C}$, and it vanishes for temperatures close to the critical temperature as reported for the case $Q=2$ (see \cite{RMT2023}).

+For high temperatures, we observe a better approximation for the Marchenko-Pastur (red curve) in the plot corresponding to $T=6.5T_{C}$, since the system becomes uncorrelated.
+However not by the tail that differs on the Marchenko-Pastur law.
+This ocurrs because we consider the correlation between the total magnetization not extracting the autocorrelation spin-spin that generate this distinct tail in relation to expect law.
+It is important to mention that it is not importance to the working of the method.

 Recall that time evolutions start from initial conditions at infinite temperatures, i.e. spins are randomly chosen with the same probability.

+It is important to observe the Gaussian behavior centered at $\lambda =73$\ in Figure \ref{Fig:density_potts3}, which occurs at $T=T_{C}/2$.
+This is better highlighted in a linear scale (see Figure \ref{Fig:gaussian}).

+The phenomenon is intriguing because there is a single eigenvalue in each sample that departs from the bulk to create this Gaussian distribution -- an outlier that indeed signifies a favorable alignment of the spins.

+It is interesting to investigate how the density of eigenvalues behaves for $ Q=5$\ (weak first-order) and $Q=10$\ (strong first-order).
+Our simulations in this case lead to results that can be observed in Figure \ref{Fig:qeq5e10} .

+We can observe that the gap between eigenvalues vanishes even at $T=T_{C}$\ for $Q=10$, which does not occur for $Q=5$.
+In the case of $Q=5$, it represents a weak first-order point and mirrors the critical behavior, much like when $Q=5$.

+However, how this phenomenon manifests in the fluctuations of the eigenvalues is an intriguing question.
+When conducting simulations for $ Q\geq 5$, a range associated with first-order transition points, The observed pattern bears a striking resemblance to the outcomes when $Q\leq 4$ .
+Of course, there will be some deviations, which slightly diminish our initial surprise.

-But performing simulations for $Q\geq 5$, which is a first-order transition point, this pattern is surprisingly similar and not only for the next critical value ($Q=4$).
-Thus, in order to observe what is behind this characteristic gap closing, we analyze the fluctuations in the eigenvalues for different temperatures.
-We will show that phase transitions of the simulated magnetic system are totally reflected by fluctuations of eigenvalues.
+To better understand the mechanism responsible for this characteristic gap closure, we aim to demonstrate that the phase transitions of the simulated magnetic system are intricately mirrored by the fluctuations of eigenvalues.
+It is evident that these fluctuations are influenced by the presence of these gaps.

 In order to show that, we calculated the first ($k=1$) and second ($k=2$) moments.
-The first moment is given by
+The $k$-th moment is given by